webgpu/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 more useful error message and will save you a ton of time tracking down the issue.

-Now that we've created a shader module, we next need to make a render pipeline
+Now that we've created a shader module, we next need to make a render pipeline:

 ```js
   const pipeline = device.createRenderPipeline({